lanl/LaGriT/docs/pages/docs/commands/SMOOTH.md

 and can be changed using the **[assign](ASSIGN.md)** command. e.g.  (assign /// maxiter_sm/10).

-## SYNTAX 2D ONLY <a name="2d"></a>
+## SYNTAX 2D  <a name="2d"></a>
 <pre>
 <b>smooth/position</b>/<b>esug elliptic  random</b>/ [ifirst,ilast,istride ]/[control]
 </pre>

 **`esug`** <a name="esug"></a>
  Elliptic Smoothing for Unstructured Grids with guards against folding.
 This is the default for 2D mesh objects.
 It can only be used on triangular 2D mesh objects.

-(Ref.: Ahmed Khamayseh and Andrew Kuprat, "Anisotropic Smoothing and Solution Adaption for Unstructured Grids", Int.
+*Ref.: Ahmed Khamayseh and Andrew Kuprat, "Anisotropic Smoothing and Solution Adaption for Unstructured Grids", Int.
 J. Num.
 Meth.
-Eng., Vol. 39, pp. 3163-3174 (1996).)
+Eng., Vol. 39, pp. 3163-3174 (1996)*

 **`elliptic`** <a name="elliptic"></a>